waagsociety/artsholland-dev/showcases/index.markdown

 ## Arts Holland Next - CitySDK

 The European project CitySDK offers a structural solution for disclosing real-time open data.
 By joining this platform, the Dutch Arts Holland data can be linked to tourist and cultural information in other big European cities.
-An example of the data on the map can be found [here].(http://citysdk.waag.org/map#nodes?layer=rce.rijksmonumenten,amsterdam.hotels,bag.vbo)

 [http://www.citysdk.eu](http://www.citysdk.eu)